 Triaminic Night Time Cold & Cough Side Effects

-Note: This document contains side effect information about diphenhydramine / phenylephrine.
-Some of the dosage forms listed on this page may not apply to the brand name Triaminic Night Time Cold & Cough.
+Note: This page contains side effects data for the generic drug diphenhydramine / phenylephrine.
+It is possible that some of the dosage forms included below may not apply to the brand name Triaminic Night Time Cold & Cough.

 For the Consumer